Latirhinus

-Latirhinus was probably a gregarious hadrosaurid, about 6.8 m in length, with a low back and a very broad nose.
-However, some authors suggest that it was actually a lambeosaurine, instead of a saurolophine as it was initially described, thus making the phylogenetic position of this animal in relation to other hadrosaurids still uncertain.

 Discovery and research

 During the 1980s, a team from UNAM's Geological Institute, including Shelton P. Applegate, René Hernández-Rivera, Espinosa-Arrubarrena, the SEPC team, and some volunteers, excavated the remains of a dinosaur near the town of Presa de San Antonio, belonging to the Cerro del Pueblo Formation in the Parras Basin, located in Coahuila, Mexico.
 The specimen was found by Don Ramón López, which was a juvenile specimen of 6 meters long, 2.2 height at the waist, and an estimated weight of 3 tons, of which 65% was recovered.
 This was the first dinosaur skeleton from Mexico to be mounted for public display.
 This specimen, though fairly complete, lacked a skull, but was identified as the saurolophine Kritosaurus sp. based on comparisons with Kritosaurus incurvimanus, which is now considered a more recent synonym of Gryposaurus notabilis.
 Due to its importance, the skeleton was given the informal name of "Isauria", and it is exhibited in the Museum of the Institute of Geology of the UNAM, Universum, Museo Papalote in the State of Hidalgo, Museo del Desierto, and several private parks.
 Serrano-Brañas, in 2006, identified one of the bones collected as a supposed nasal, and together with the appendicular skeleton, he referred to the genus Gryposaurus in his thesis.